Family and Medical Leave: Employee Information

 If you believe your supervisor or department is interfering with your right to take FML, or is retaliating against you for using FML, contact the Division of Human Resources at 520-621-3660 or firstname.lastname@example.org.

-Find UA information and policies, as well as resources from the U.S. Department of Labor.Resources
+Find University of Arizona information and policies, as well as resources from the U.S. Department of Labor.Resources